Benson & Bingham Accident Injury Lawyers, LLC

 Nevada’s statute of limitations for defective product claims is four years from the date of the injury.
 However, in some cases the injuries are not obvious right away and our clients discover the effects months or even years later.
 In these circumstances, the statute of limitations begins when the injured party discovers the injury is related to the defective product or reasonably should have known about the connection.
 If you are unsure whether or not your statute of limitations is up for your injury, reach out to our law firm and we will help determine if you still have a case.

-Determining Responsibility For Product-Related Injuries
+Determining Responsibility For Product-Related Injuries in Vegas

 When you have sustained product-related injuries, there could be multiple different parties potentially responsible.
 If the product was designed poorly or defective upon production, the manufacturer might hold the responsibility.
 If a certain component on the product was defective, such as a faulty battery, a parts supplier could be held responsible.
 Or maybe a company handled the product before you bought it and it became defective during that time, then the retailer or wholesaler could be held responsible.
 Determining responsibility is challenging, but a skilled lawyer knows what steps need to be taken to ensure those responsible are held accountable.

-How Can Our Product Liability Attorneys Help
+How Our Product Liability Attorneys in Las Vegas Can Help

 Having a product liability attorney on your side during a product liability case is essential to get the maximum amount of compensation.
 Our lawyers will begin by evaluating your case to determine whether or not it is a valid claim.
 They will gather the evidence, negotiate with insurance companies, and file a lawsuit if a fair settlement is unable to be reached.
 Our goal is to make sure you receive the compensation you deserve for your medical costs, lost wages, pain, suffering, and more.